Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Probabilistic constraints in optimal control

 yields the closedness of the left-hand side set thanks to the closedness of the right-hand side upper level set (with respect to the level $t:=pe^{-\tau}$).
 Since $\tau$ was arbitrary, we have shown that all lower level sets of $\tilde{\varphi}$ are (strongly) closed, which is the same as saying that $\tilde{\varphi}$ is (strongly) lower semicontinuous on $U$. \end{proof}

 Now, we are in a position to formulate necessary and sufficient optimality conditions for the originally nonconvex problem \eqref{optprob}.

-\begin{proposition} We strengthen the general assumptions (GA) by assuming that the constraint function $g$ is jointly convex in \underline{both} variables.
+\begin{proposition} We strengthen { Assumption~\ref{ass:general}} by assuming that the constraint function $g$ is jointly convex in \underline{both} variables.
 Let there exist some $\hat{u}\in U$ with $\varphi (\hat{u})>p$ (generalized Slater point).
-Consider some $u^*\in U$ that is feasible in \eqref{optprob} and satisfies assumptions \eqref{sp} and \eqref{growth} (instead of \eqref{growth}, we may alternatively assume that the set $M$ in \eqref{bounded-realizations} is bounded).
-Then, for $u^*$ to be a solution to \eqref{optprob}, it is necessary and sufficient that there exists some $\lambda\geq 0$ with
+Consider some $u^*\in U$ that is feasible in \eqref{optprob}. { For $u^*$, we assume that \eqref{sp} is satisfied and \eqref{growth} is satisfied or the set $M$ in \eqref{bounded-realizations} is bounded.} Then, for $u^*$ to be a solution to \eqref{optprob}, it is \underline{necessary and sufficient} that there exists some $\lambda\geq 0$ with